KL4805/ConvLSTM-Pytorch/README.md

 # ConvLSTM_Pytorch
 This repo contains a Pytorch implementation of ConvLSTM (Shi et al. 2015).

 Acknowledgement: This file is modified upon the implementation of [ndrplz](https://github.com/ndrplz/ConvLSTM_pytorch).
-Because that implementation was slightly different from the one in the [paper](https://arxiv.org/pdf/1506.04214.pdf), we modified it to make the implementation in full accordance with the .
+Because that implementation was slightly different from the one in the [paper](https://arxiv.org/pdf/1506.04214.pdf), we modified it to make the implementation in full accordance with the paper.

 \[Shi et al. 2015\] Shi, X. et al. Convolutional LSTM Network: A Machine Learning Approach for Precipitation Nowcasting.
 In NIPS, 2015.